-Situated far from the Metro & tourist crowds, the Palácio dos Marqueses de Fronteira has to be one of the best-kept secrets of Lisbon.
+Situated far from the Metro & from tourist crowds, the Palácio dos Marqueses de Fronteira has to be one of the best-kept secrets of Lisbon.
 Heck, it’s taken me 20 years to get around to visit it!
 Built in the 1670s, this hunting estate survived the 1755 earthquake & then became the main residence of the Mascarenhas family ever since.

 But first things first.
 With the founding of the Portuguese Republic in 1910, all royalty & noble titles ceased to exist when their last holder passed away.
 Two different institutions tracked noble family lineage through modern times, but no titles like Duke or Marquis officially remain.
 And as to be expected after 100 years, most noble property has either been sold or donated… which makes this palace extra special.
 It’s still a private home, with limited visiting hours & photos in personal living spaces prohibited.
 But what a great opportunity to see a bit of Portugal as it once was.

 The Mascarenhas family had already ascended to be Counts by the 1600s, & son João served in the king’s court.
 During a conflict over royal succession, João chose the winning side & was awarded the title of first Marquês de Fronteira.
 He also fought for Portugal during the Restoration Wars when Spain eventually lost control of their neighbor.
 The small town of Fronteira (“Frontier” in English) was on that battlefront.
-João de Mascarenhas had this palace built immediately after becoming a Marquis & placed the coat-of-arms over everyone’s head at the main entrance:
+João de Mascarenhas had this palace built immediately after becoming a Marquis & placed his coat-of-arms over everyone’s head at the main entrance: